A Lot or a Little?

 Parents need to know that this book has nothing more offensive than kid-whining.

-In this preschool-targeted picture book, Davey Martin, despite being in an intergalactic family helping to settle Mars, is bored.
+Kids who love everything about space would love to be in Davey's shoes, of course, but Davey's not that excited -- which is the subtle humor here.
+Davey, despite being in an intergalactic family helping to settle Mars, is bored.
 His parents do what parents everywhere do: tell him to go outside and find something to do.
 So off Davey trots with his mechanical dog, Polaris, to find adventure on the dusty red planet.
-Kids who love everything about space would love to be in Davey's shoes, of course, but Davey's not that excited -- which is the subtle humor here.

 Not subtle at all is the artistry; stand-out color-saturated tributes to style and design.
 From the family's Airstream rocketship to Davey's Chuck Taylors, the retro-minded story manages to be gorgeous enough to almost lift the hum-drum story.
 The keyword there is "almost."
 Despite aliens, giant fish skeletons, and a sudden flood, kids may be bored along with Davey.
 More style than substance makes this a hard sell to kids who want a good story and to the parents who have to read the book out loud.